amit-konda/LoRaXLovers/README.md

 - **Steering Strength Control**: Adjust how strongly the style is applied (0.0 to 1.0)
 - **Model Selection**: Configure TinyLlama model settings
 - **Real-time Status**: See model loading status and device information
+- **Steering Vector KPIs**: View Style Adherence and Content Quality scores for each summary
+- **Performance Metrics**: Track retrieval and steering vector performance over time

+**What Loads Automatically:**
+- ✅ **Vector Store**: Automatically built from `Dell RAG compressed.txt` on first run
+- ✅ **Embedding Model**: Downloads automatically when pipeline initializes
+- ✅ **Language Model**: Downloads automatically when you first generate a summary
+- ✅ **Steering Vectors**: Trained automatically on first use of each style, then cached to disk
+- ✅ **All caches persist**: Everything is saved locally for instant subsequent loads

 ### Command-Line Usage